Skip to contents

 1. Converting pairs of date and numeric columns to ts objects.
 This usually means manually inputting both frequency and start parameters.

-2. Applying a filter to the ts object.
+2. Applying a filter function to the ts object.

 This can be cumbersome, especially when working with multiple series or grouped data.
 Merging back the results with the original data can also be error-prone due to misalignment of dates and additional NA values introduced by some filters.